Arden University

-Arden University is a private, for-profit teaching university in the United Kingdom.
+Arden University is a publicly-funded,for-profit teaching university in the United Kingdom.
 It offers a variety of undergraduate and postgraduate programmes with both blended and online distance learning delivery options.
-Its head office is in Coventry with campus locations in Birmingham, Manchester, Leeds, London and Berlin.
+Its head office is in Coventry with campus locations in Birmingham, Manchester, Leeds, London, Newcastle, Nottingham and Berlin.
 Originally established as Resource Development International (RDI) in 1990, it was later bought by Capella Education and awarded university status by the British government in 2015.
 Since August 2016, it has been owned by Global University Systems.
 It is named after the Arden area of England, where its Coventry headquarters are situated.

 History

 Resource Development International (RDI), the forerunner of Arden University, was established in 1990 by the Coventry-based entrepreneur John Holden.
 RDI originally provided distance learning programmes for commercial and industrial clients and established several subsidiary operations in the US, Europe, Africa, and the Far East.
 By 2010, it had closed most of its foreign subsidiaries and had expanded to include distance learning degrees validated by several UK universities.
 Its motto was "Learning without Boundaries".
 In 2011, Holden sold RDI and its remaining subsidiaries to the US-based Capella Education and went on to develop an online business school based in Coventry.